tensorflow/hub/README.md

 limitations under the License.
 ==============================================================================-->

+# TensorFlow Hub

-**TensorFlow Hub** is a library to foster the publication, discovery, and consumption of reusable parts of machine learning models.
-A *module* is a self-contained piece of a TensorFlow graph, along with its weights and assets, that can be reused across different tasks.
+TensorFlow Hub is a library to foster the publication, discovery, and consumption of reusable parts of machine learning models.
+A **module** is a self-contained piece of a TensorFlow graph, along with its weights and assets, that can be reused across different tasks.